PrakyathPNayak/VRDistributed/README.md

-Here lies the grave if the apple vision pro
+Here lies the grave of the apple vision pro

 RIP You were cool but over priced and over hyped piece of good technology